Immersive and Wearable Thermal Rendering for Augmented Reality: Results

-Characterization tests show the device's operational temperature range spans $15\celsius$ above and below the user's ambient skin temperature, with onset temperature change rates exceeding $0.1\frac{\celsius}{s}$.
-As humans are sensitive not only to temperature differentials but also the rate of temperature change \cite{kenshaloWarmCoolThresholds1968}, the device's rapid initial rate of change of temperature allows for rendered thermal sensations to have similar response times as thermal sensing using natural skin contact.
-A more detailed description of the performance of the device is provided in Section \ref{sec:Methods}: Methods. \FloatBarrier
+Prototype characterization showed that the device's operational temperature range spans approximately $15\celsius$ above and below the user's ambient skin temperature, with onset temperature change rates exceeding $0.1~\celsius/\mathrm{s}$ within $50~\mathrm{ms}$.
+The average delay from external-facing contact detection to actuation of the inward-facing TEMs against the palm was $5~\mathrm{ms}$.
+Combining this contact-detection delay with the actuator response delay resulted in an estimated physical surface rendering delay of $55~\mathrm{ms}$.
+This delay is below typical thermal sensing reaction times of the skin, which are on the order of $300$--$700~\mathrm{ms}$ \cite{yarnitskyWARMCOLDSPECIFIC1991,kenshaloWarmCoolThresholds1968}.
+A more detailed description of the device fabrication and performance characterization is provided in Section \ref{sec:Methods}: Methods.